MajMcCloud/TelegramBotFramework/README.md

 Hey guys,

 here we are.
 After some time and thoughts i give my Telegram Bot framework  to public.
+It is based on C#.

 It is module which is based on the original TelegramBotLibrary you will find in nuget.